 This approach will allow us to migrate and perform the reengineering that the business services need, while ensuring that risk is kept to a minimum as the old IT estate is kept running until we're satisfied that the new platform operates as required.

-We'll deliver this in an incremental fashion.
+This incremental approach is reasonably well known and this is the way we'll work.
 As the first services are moved across to the new platform they can be made available.
 We will avoid massive upfront investment and lengthy lead time before we see results.

 It's taken us a lot of coffee and produced more than a few grey hairs to get to this approach!
 We're now really looking forward to the New Year and seeing it help us quickly bring more services to the digital channel.